belgif/vocab-belgif/README.md

 # lod-vocab

-SKOS publication tool for publishing demo thesauri on Vocab.belgif.be
+SKOS publication tool for publishing demo thesauri on Vocab.belgif.be.

+Best practices and guidelines can be found in [VOCAB-BELGIF.md](VOCAB-BELGIF.md)

 # Description